apache/fury-site/docs/specification/xlang_implementation_guide.md

 operation.
 A binding must not add an eager recursive root validation pass, reached-body check, selector tree, composed-target lookup, per-element serializer dispatch, allocation, callback, or hot-path branch to change that behavior.
-An exact manual serializer for a whole container remains a separate opaque EXT/NAMED_EXT choice.
+An exact custom serializer for a whole container remains a separate opaque EXT/NAMED_EXT choice.
 It owns registered dynamic target identity, while unregistered carrier serializers continue to own explicit static structural composition.

 Carrier serializers have no independent registered identity.
 Structural registration requires the existing structural serializer contract and matching STRUCT/ENUM/UNION category.
-Manual registration requires an independent EXT/NAMED_EXT serializer and rejects `IS_WRAPPER`.
+Custom registration requires an independent EXT/NAMED_EXT serializer and rejects `IS_WRAPPER`.
 Option, Box, Rc, Arc, RcWeak, ArcWeak, RefCell, and Mutex carrier serializers set this property independently of their child's category.
 Lists, sets, maps, fixed arrays, and tuples keep it false and are rejected through their own wire category.
-A manual serializer targeting one of the same Rust shapes also keeps it false because it owns an independent opaque EXT body.
+A custom serializer targeting one of the same Rust shapes also keeps it false because it owns an independent opaque EXT body.
 Private built-in registration validates only its expected internal type ID.
 These semantic checks use the existing serializer contracts and wire categories.
-Manual EXT registration is the only runtime consumer of `IS_WRAPPER`.
+Custom EXT registration is the only runtime consumer of `IS_WRAPPER`.

 Dynamic values should resolve by the concrete target identity.
 When a runtime